 The component groups you can see on these bikes are Shimano SLX, SRAM NX, and Shimano XT.
 All three models have 12 speeds, so there isn’t a big difference there.
 Moreover, all three models come with hydraulic disc brakes, which means they are ready for some serious action in the mountains.

-Moreover, all three models come with Rodi wheelsets.
-The two cheaper models roll on Rody Tryp, whereas the most expensive model has slightly better Rody wheels.
+On the cheaper models you have Schürmann Yak Disc 25 wheelsets and WTB on the pricier models.
 The situation is similar when it comes to the tires.
-Essential and Universal models have WTB Comp, whereas the Advanced model has Maxxis Ardent Exo, which are in a different ballpark.
+Essential and Universal models have WTB Comp, whereas the Advanced model has Schwalbe Nobby Nic Performance 2.35, which are in a different ballpark.

 If you need a bike to traverse the mountains and spend entire days on the saddle, you can safely choose one of the Nirvana Tour models.
 You won’t be disappointed.